-Dr. Sabina Shaikh is a Senior Lecturer in Environmental Studies and Urban Studies in the College, Committee on Geographical Sciences in the Social Sciences Division, and the Harris School of Public Policy; Director of the Program on the Global Environment; and Faculty Director of the Chicago Studies Program at the University of Chicago.
+Dr. Sabina Shaikh is a Senior Instructional Professor in the Committee on Environment, Geography and Urbanization (CEGU) and the Committee on Southern Asian Studies at the University of Chicago.
+She is the Director of Academic Programs for CEGU, Faculty Director of the Chicago Studies Program, and Faculy co-lead of the Environmental Frontiers Initiative at the Mansueto Institute for Urban Innovation.
 As an environmental economist, her research and teaching focuses on the economics of environmental policy and natural resource management, the valuation of ecosystem services and global sustainable development.
 Her collaborative research on water sustainability, migration and urbanization in the Mekong Basin of Cambodia has been funded by the National Science Foundation, the Center for International Social Science Research, the Social Science Research Center, and the Neubauer Collegium at the University of Chicago.
-She also serves at the co-lead of the Environmental Frontiers Initiative in the Mansueto Institute for Urban Innovation.
 She holds a Bachelor of Arts in Economics from the University of Wisconsin and a PhD in Agricultural and Resource Economics from the University of California, Davis.

 Kolata Leads ongoing interdisciplinary research projects studying human-environment interactions over the past 3000 years in the Lake Titicaca basin of Bolivia, on the north coast of Peru and most recently in Thailand and Cambodia.
 His recent research interests include comparative work on agroecological systems, human-environment interactions, the human dimension of global change, agricultural and rural development, and archaeology and ethnohistory, particularly in the Andean region.